As U.S. Airstrikes Rise, So Do Allegations of Civilian Deaths

 American military commanders are conducting multiple investigations into a series of airstrikes in Iraq and Syria over the past two weeks that allegedly caused dozens – if not hundreds – of civilian casualties.

-The rash of new reports of civilian deaths in the U.S.-led air war on the Islamic State in both countries come at a time of intensifying strikes, and as American commanders on the ground have been given more more freedom to operate than was the case under the more restrictive Obama administration.
+The rash of new reports of civilian deaths in the U.S.-led air war on the Islamic State comes at a time of intensifying air strikes as the battle for Mosul rages, and U.S.-backed militias move closer to Raqqa to assault the Islamic State’s de facto capital.
+In recent months, American commanders on the ground have also been given more more freedom to operate, and can make the decision to launch strikes without the blessing of the White House, as was often the case under the more restrictive Obama administration.

-The largest of the strikes occurred on March 17 in Mosul, Iraq, where Iraqi forces fighting with ISIS militants in the densely-packed western half of the city called in a strike on what they said was an ISIS position.
-U.S. officials have said their aircraft struck the area of the building, which photos and video shows collapsed, allegedly killing as many as 200 civilians.
+The largest of the strikes occurred on March 17 in Mosul, Iraq, where Iraqi forces battling ISIS militants in the densely-packed western half of the city called in a strike on what they had identified as an ISIS position.
+U.S. officials have confirmed that their aircraft struck in the vicinity of the building, which photos and video posted to social media shows has since collapsed, allegedly killing as many as 200 civilians.

-American investigators are poring over hundreds of hours of footage of airstrikes in Mosul around the date of the strike, to determine if the building was hit by U.S aircraft, said Col. John Thomas, a spokesman for the U.S. Central Command.
+American investigators are currently poring over hundreds of hours of combat footage of airstrikes in Mosul around the date of the strike, to determine if the building was hit by U.S aircraft, said Col. John Thomas, a spokesman for the U.S. Central Command.

 On Sunday, the Iraqi military claimed that the targeted building had been booby-trapped by the Islamic State, saying their troops has found no evidence of a coalition strike.
 At least 160 bodies have been pulled from the rubble, locals said.